ClojureBridge/curriculum/outline/setup_win7.md

 git config --global user.name "Your Actual Name" git config --global user.email "Your Actual Email"
 ```
-TIP: Use the same email address for heroku, git, github, and ssh.
+TIP: Use the same email address for git, github, and ssh.

 Verify by typing this in the command prompt: